 I was listening to an interview with John Maxwell earlier this week.
-John is a renowned author, leadership coach, and avid golfer.
+John is a renowned author, leadership coach, and an avid golfer.
 During the interview, he was asked about some of the biggest life lessons he has learned playing the sport of golf.

 His response began with reasons why professional golf tournaments are played over a four-day period.
 He said that with a one-day tournament, every pro that enters can win.
 The reason they play four rounds of golf is to eliminate the guy who could get lucky one day.